nachiket-dalvi/Auto_irrigation/README.md

 # Auto_irrigation

-    This is a code for an automatic watering system that waters plants when the soil moisture.
-    In addition to this it also stores the moisture data and ph levels of the soil on a sd card.
+    This is a code for an automatic watering system that waters plants when the soil moisture is low In addition to this it also stores the moisture data and ph levels of the soil on a sd card.
     Components used:
     1: Soil moisture sensor